amirouche/arew-scheme/manual/code/README.md

 sockets from the kernel.

 `untangle` high-level interface expose generators and accumulators to respectively read from and write into sockets.
-Both TCP and UDP are supported.
-In particular, Scheme's ports are not supported by this library.
+Both TCP and UDP sockets are supported.
+In particular, Scheme's port interface is not supported by this library.

 `untangle` support the execution of CPU-bound procedures or other blocking procedure in POSIX threads, possibly relying on a pool of